rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 I will use the term casting and type coercion interchangeably.
 TypeScript documentation also uses the term _type assertion_.
 I view `any` type to be in the same boat as well (an implicit type coercion).
 TS uses the `t as T` or `<T> t` syntax to cast expression `t` into type `T`, e.g. `iAmSureIsString as string`.
 (The second notation, `<T> t`, is somewhat unfortunate as it is very similar to type application and generic function declaration e.g. `const f = <T>():T` declares,  `<T>f()` casts, `f<T>()` applies.
-I recommend the `v as T` syntax to make casts clear and searchable in you code.)
+I recommend the `v as T` syntax to make casts clear and searchable in your code.)

 **Side Note on casting at large:**  Typically (and rightly) casting is considered to be a last resort, _only cast if you must_.

 With more involved types it is often harder to write code that type checks.
 That increases the appeal of casting or finding some other alternatives for nudging the type checker into agreeing.
-Some languages offer ability to write a program to persuade the type checker about type equality (write actual _proof of type equality_).
-This is an advanced feature and is available in only few languages (e.g. Coq, Idris, Haskell).
+Some languages offer the ability to write a program to persuade the type checker about type equality (write actual _proof of type equality_).
+This is an advanced feature and is available in only a few languages (e.g. Coq, Idris, Haskell).
 Writing such programs is often challenging or even impossible.
 (I consider writing such proofs to be one of the highest level "type games" that a developer can play.
 It is both a challenge and fun.
 A great intro is [_add_blank_target TDD with Idris](https://www.manning.com/books/type-driven-development-with-idris))

-There is an alternative to type coercion that allows programs to type check but will throw exception when executed.
+There is an alternative to type coercion that allows programs to type check but will throw an exception when executed.
 This can be useful for interacting with the type checker when writing code.
 We have seen a TS version of this already (function `_<T>(): T`) in [Leveling Bumps](#leveling-the-bumps).
 Such programming practice is foreign to most languages but becomes very convenient when working with more involved types.